ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The first day of the month of the given date/time
+- The first day of the month of the given date/time.
+[Date](../data-types/date.md).

-Type: `Date`

 **Example**